CounterCultureLabs/dumpscribe/README.md

 # TODO

+* Automatic deletion from pen with -c is not working.
+Fix it.
 * Remove my ssh key from BBB and make BBB autogen new key in /root/.ssh/id_rsa* on first boot
 * Add init script for usb_watcher.py
 * Get rid of dumpscribe memory leaks